Bohm Social Justice Initiative

-The Karen Solomon Young Adult Service Initiative provides an opportunity for young adults in the Jewish community to help “repair the world.”
-Ongoing volunteer projects geared to young adults take place at Gateway 180: Homelessness Reversed.
+The Karen Solomon Young Adult Service Initiative, a project co-sponsored by JCRC in 2012 and 2013, provided an opportunity for young adults in the Jewish community to help “repair the world.”
+Ongoing volunteer projects geared to young adults took place at Gateway 180: Homelessness Reversed.
 Gateway 180 is an emergency shelter for women and children located in the City of St. Louis.
 Its mission is to provide a safe and nurturing environment designed to get women, children and families into transitional or permanent homes in under 30 days.

-What People are Saying about Volunteering at Gateway 180
+What People have said about Volunteering at Gateway 180

 “Gateway 180 is an amazing volunteer site.”

 “ Volunteering at Gateway 180 was a heart-changing moment.”